5 Epic Festivals Worth Traveling Around the World

 Burning Man

 At this point, Burning Man is no longer a secret or referred to any person.
-International participants of all faiths descend on the dusty, costumed anarchy this week in the Black Rock Desert, Nevada, in August.
+In August, international participants of all faiths descend on the dusty, costumed anarchy this week in the Black Rock Desert, Nevada.

 Hopefully, at this point, most people will know that Burning Man is not just a bunch of naked hippies doing “ghost-expanding” things in the desert.
 Everyone can be a part of Burning Man.
 Burning Man is dedicated to the act of giving.